caseycs/amsterdam-php-opening-graphql/PITCHME.md

 ### PHPUnit helper calls

-Handy to have helper methods for every request:
+* Handy to have helper methods for every request
+* Use faker to generate variables as much as possible, but allowing to overwrite them via `$variables`
+* Allow to customise return fields for reusability

 ```
-mutationXxxxYyyy(
+queryXxxx(
   array $variables,
   string $returnFields = '{default{fields}}'
 ): Query
-queryXxxxYyyy(
+mutationYyyy(
   array $variables,
   string $returnFields = '{default{fields}}'
 ): Query